myarichuk/myarichuk.github.io/source/_posts/production-ready-logging-monitoring.md

 Putting these pieces together – the crying-for-help disk queue length and a large amount of backups from our logs allowed me to reach a rather obvious conclusion.
 NAS simply timed out under the heavy load.
 So the solution was straight forward - I simply made the backups serial and not parallel.
 But that's not the moral of the story.

 What *is* the moral?
 Simple.
 Monitoring showed us a symptom – the Disk Queue Length.
 That told us **what** was wrong.
 But it's the logs that told us the **why** – the simultaneous backup processes.
-One without the other?
-Probably it would have taken me much longer to diagnose and fix the problem.
+Without one complementing the other, it would likely have taken me much longer to diagnose and resolve the problem.

 ## Conclusion

-In the realm of production-ready software, structured logging and monitoring are not just nice-to-haves; they’re non-negotiable.
+In the world of production-ready software, structured logging and monitoring are non-negotiable.
 They are essential because they give you the insights and foresight needed to ensure your application is not just surviving but thriving in production.

 {% note info %}